Palestine Solidarity Campaign: Other activism

 Sarah Colborne (then director of the PSC) was on board the Mavi Marmara during the 2010 flotilla raid.

 The PSC arranged a 30 March 2012 "Land Day" protest outside the Israeli Embassy in London.

 Launching a campaign against what it termed Israeli apartheid in 2019, the PSC announced that universities in the UK were investing almost £450 million in companies which were aiding in Israeli breaches of international law.
 It produced a database of these investments.
 Also in 2019 the PSC signed a letter alongside over 200 other groups calling on the International Criminal Court to begin investigating war crimes committed by Israeli in the Palestinian territories.

-In 2021, the PSC organized a march in support of Palestine in London which was attended by over 180,000 people.
+In 2021, the PSC organised a march in support of Palestine in London which was attended by over 180,000 people.
 Other events took place in Bristol, Nottingham and Peterborough.
 The group was protesting against an Israeli bombing offensive which had killed over 230 people in eleven days.
 Black Lives Matter supported the march.

+After the 7 October 2023 slayings began the Gaza war, PSC was the main organiser of a series of demonstrations jointly with Friends of Al-Aqsa, the Stop the War Coalition, the Muslim Association of Britain, the Palestinian Forum in Britain and the Campaign for Nuclear Disarmament.
+These included a march on 21 October, with some 100,000 participants in London, a national demonstration on 11 November, at which police estimated 300,000 marchers and organisers estimated 800,000, 25 November in London, attended by tens of thousands, local rallies and vigils on 2 December, and a national demonstration called for 9 December.

+On 8 October 2023, Member of Parliament Apsana Begum posed with the PSC at their stand at the Labour Party conference in Liverpool.

+In late October, PSC Director Ben Jamal said Keir Starmer's statement that Israel had the right to cut off water and electricity to Gaza was "grotesque".
+Also in October, four members in Manchester were suspended for describing an attack by Hamas gunmen as a "heroic move" in which "Palestinian freedom fighters from besieged Gaza broke Zionist colonial barriers and entered settlements built on stolen Palestinian land".
+The 11 November London demonstration was controversial as it coincided with Armistice Day; after complaints from Conservative politicians that this was "provocative and disrespectful", far right counterprotesters announced they would defend the Cenotaph from marchers, although the march was not planned to go near it.
+At the 25 November demonstration, one protester was arrested on suspicion of inciting racial hatred, for carrying a placard with Nazi symbols on it.
+The chant "From the river to the sea, Palestine will be free" was widely used.